Hello Prospective New Instructor Candidates!

 During the on-hill training a clinician (Trainer) will demonstrate class handling and review the technical (teaching progression) material through active candidate participation.
 All candidates will demonstrate their ability of class handling and technical knowledge by instructing in a simulated class situation towards the end of the second weekend.
 Attendance to all training sessions is strongly encouraged, missing sessions may seriously affect ones chances of being hired.

-There is a fee to go through our training ($70).
+There is a fee to go through our training ($40).
 It is due at the onset of the Training.
-If, after the first night, one wishes to sign up and continue with the SKIBACS training, then please come prepared to pay (payment will get you the training materials to study for the next session).
+If, after the first night, one wishes to sign up and continue with the SKIBACS training information will be provided.
 Discounted lift tickets (yet to be announced, varies if all the lifts are running or not due to early season conditions, but expect roughly half off whatever the public is being charged) will be provided for the training days on the hill at Snoqualmie.
 In the past, some people have taken the training just as a (really cheap) ski lessons for their own improvement.
 If you cannot meet our teaching obligations, but would still like to attend our training, that is perfectly acceptable.

 Once the final enrollment numbers for the ski school are firming up (we know pretty much how many students by about the mid December time period), we will contract out the appropriate number of instructors to fulfill our needs.
 Naturally, returning instructors are considered first, but each year a fair number of positions open up (due to moves, conflicting work obligations, etc.) and new instructors are needed.
 Many years, we have had openings for every qualified person to make it through our training.
 However, the last few years we have had some shifting demographics in our enrollments, and have not been able to hire everyone.